-You won’t be surprised to learn that almost 80% of employees access social media whilst at work, according to a recent study in the US.
+You won’t be surprised to learn that almost 80% of employees access social media whilst at work.
 Others guestimate that this figure could be considerably higher.
-With personal use only set to increase, some experts even suggest offering employees a ‘social media break’, replacing the rather out-dated tea or cigarette breaks.
+It’s important to consider the impact this could have on your business brand., particularly if staff are working from home.

 But where do the lines blur between personal and company use?
 How can you ensure that your company’s reputation won’t be affected by your employees’ use of social media, and more importantly, do you have any control over it?